Quantum LOSR networks cannot generate graph states with high fidelity

-Here we have developed a toolbox to compare multi-qudit graph states and states which are generated in a quantum network.
+\textit{Conclusion and Discussions.}--- Here we have developed a toolbox to compare multi-qudit graph states and states which are generated in a quantum network without memory and feed forward.
 By combining those tools related to symmetry and the inflation technique, we proved that all multi-qudit graph states, where the non-zero multiplicities are a constant, cannot be prepared in the quantum network with just bipartite sources.
 The result can also be generalized to a larger class of multi-qudit graph states and quantum networks with multipartite sources, in the case that the generalization does not affect the necessary marginal relations during the inflation procedure.
+The more general case with multi-partite sources is an interesting topic for future research.
 Furthermore, we provided a fidelity estimation of the multi-qudit graph states and network states based on a simple analysis.

 More effort should be contributed to the fidelity analysis in the future, such as introducing more types of inflation in Ref.~\cite{hansenne2022symmetries}, and generalizing the techniques in Ref.~\cite{navascues2020genuine} for the states other than GHZ states.
 Another interesting project for further study is to consider other families of states, like Dicke states or multi-particle singlet states, which are not described by a stabilizer formalism.
 Finally, from the fact that graph states cannot be prepared in the simple model of a network considered here, the question arises, which additional resources (such as classical communication) facilitate the generation of such states.
 Characterizing these resources will help to implement quantum communication in networks in the real world.